-This cool cake above does not have a name yet.
-Kristin (Meringue Bake Shop) has been fiddling around with these for a while.
-Consider it the next version of a smash cake.
+This cool cake is my most favorite party idea ever.
 Logically, I would have shared the rest of the pictures right after this one but sometimes my brain revolts against being smart.
 You’ll see more of this cake in a few minutes.
 Just know that it is awesome and you want one.

 In keeping with the “old school” party theme, I wanted to serve punch.
 From a punch bowl.
 And I did.
 But I didn’t get a picture of it.
 I like to provide a drink for the kids that can be jazzed up for the grown ups.
 In this case, I decided to infuse vodka with fruit to provide a “special” option for the adults.
-I followed this tutorial here.
 I recommend this as a party trick.
-It is not necessary to use the finest vodka as you are adding flavors and it is a mix-in for the punch.
+People loved it!
+It is not necessary to use the finest vodka as you are adding flavors and it is a mix-in for the punch after all.
 And if you choose a fruit that is in season, your costs can be cut even more.
 You do need to plan ahead for this so you should give yourself about 5 days if possible.

 I don’t generally have a lot of party games or activities for the kids at my parties.
 I like them to be able to play and I hate feeling like I have to follow a schedule for fun.
 BUT what is a traditional birthday party without Pin the Tail on the Donkey?
-I asked Lauren to help me come up with a cool donkey and she did just that!!!
-And I am beyond lucky to have a friend, Ryan, who owns the best print shop in Orange County, Direct Edge Media.
-Holla!
+I am beyond lucky to have a friend, Ryan, who owns the best print shop.
 He never makes me feel like my crazy party printing needs are over the top.
-This was printed out at 4′ x 4′.
-It worked as double duty.
-It was a game but also added interest to an other wise boring area of the backyard.
+This was printed out at 4′ x 4′ and was both a party game and fun focal point in an other wise boring area of the backyard.

 For the tails, I was able to cut out the tail in Illustrator and shrink them down so they matched the game board.
-I used the Glue Dots craft dots from the classroom packs to add the sticky factor.
-These worked perfect because the classroom pack comes in perforated sheets.
-I was able to put the Glue Dot on the tail and leave the clear paper on and I just pulled each one off when the kid was ready to take their turn.
-I love Glue Dots!
+I used Glue Dots Mini Sheets.
+These worked perfect because they come on perforated sheets and I was able to put the Glue Dot on the tail and leave the clear paper on the other side and just pulled the clear part off when the kid was ready to take their turn.

-I should have just used a ready-made pinata.
-Well, I mean I did, but of course had to jazz it up too.
+Of course I had to jazz it up a store-bought pinata.
 My son kept asking for an Elmo pinata (on the day of the party.
 Please don’t think he was asking me for weeks and I still went ahead with my crazy customizing.
 No, only after did I spend the time and get frustrated with how it was turning out did he tell me he’d prefer Elmo.
 Thanks, kid).
 I don’t usually do a pinata but it totally fit my non-theme.
 I only put a bit of candy in, since one of my son’s has multiple food allergies, and then added some fun toys to fill it up.